-The EU funded project UpskillingLab 4.0 kicked off in Sofia, Bulgaria, on the 12th and 13th December.
+The EU funded project UpskillingLab 4.0 kicked off in Sofia in December 2019.
 The main project goal is to provide skill improvement opportunities to companies’ staff (managers and employees) in order to connect international start-ups, scaleups, and established companies operating in specific verticals with focus on modern technologies and innovation (Industry 4.0).
-The meeting was an opportunity for all the partners to get more acquainted with the details of the project.

 The consortium delivering the project is composed of: